tarwn/lessthandot-hugo/blogs/content/posts/2010-03-02-mirror-it-baby.md

 type: post
 date: 2010-03-02T14:37:27+00:00
 ID: 716
 excerpt: Over the weekend on twitter, the topic of high availability over a Wide Area Network (WAN) came up.
-The limit of 140 characters doesn’t do this topic justice, so a follow up is a good idea.....
+The limit of 140 characters doesn't do this topic justice, so a follow up is a good idea.....
 url: /index.php/datamgmt/dbprogramming/mirror-it-baby/
 views:
   - 11348